Imagine your team members have entered all their project hours in a worksheet and you need to count it.

 How to count the total number of words in a cell

-Now we will learn how to count total number of word in a particular cell using LEN, SUBSTITUTE and TRIM functions
+Now we will learn how to count the total number of word in a particular cell using LEN, SUBSTITUTE and TRIM functions

 Step 3: Create another Sheet and Input a sentence in Cell A1 like above picture.
 To count words in cell A1, use this formula in cell B1: